sekwah41/SoundLocAndRecClassification/README.md

 docker pull tensorflow/tensorflow:2.12.0-gpu-jupyter

 # Use this to run the project with GPU support
+# On windows you will need to go into settings and enable "Enable host networking"
-docker run --name soundloc --net="host" --gpus all -v $PWD:/soundloc -w /soundloc -it -p 8888:8888 tensorflow/tensorflow:2.12.0-gpu-jupyter bash
+docker run --name soundloc --net="host" --gpus all -v ${PWD}:/soundloc -w /soundloc -it tensorflow/tensorflow:2.12.0-gpu-jupyter bash

 # To get back into the existing container as it'll stop when you exit
 docker start -ia soundloc